sir-sharkey/css-init/README.md

 ## ✏️ Contributing

-This project is open-source, and can only get better the more people use it and contribute to it (code contributions and issues/bugs/ideas are both encouraged).
+This project is open-source, and can only get better the more people use it and contribute to it (code contributions and issues/bugs/ideas are all encouraged).

 > ❤️ Feedback is welcome!